-The GHG emission in Terceira totalled 429.8 kt CO2eq, according to IRERPA 2022 [9] (results from 2019).
-Given that the Land Use and Forestry sector is responsible for a net sequestration of 96.2 kt CO2eq, the net balance emissions stand at 333.7 kt CO2eq.
+The GHG emissions in Terceira amounted to a total of 401.318 kt CO{2eq}, according to IRERPA 2022 [9] (results obtained from 2020, and with the assumption mentioned previously).
+Given that the Land Use and Forestry sector is responsible for a net sequestration of 33.927 kt CO{2eq}, the net balance emissions stand at 367.4 kt CO{2eq}.

-The total emissions of GHG represent an increase of 5% from the previous year, due to the decrease in sink capacity since the total values were similar and a 65% rise from the values registered in 1990.
+The total emissions of GHG have decreased by 5.5% in relation to the previous year, due to a decrease in the energy sector but have seen a 54.4% rise in relation to the values registered in 1990.

-As for the emissions profile by sector (figure 3), the values remain stable, with the energy sector representing 52% of emissions, followed by the agriculture sector with 42% (increasing from 36% in 1990) and the waste sector with 6%, (decreasing from 11% in 1990).
+As for the emissions profile by sector (figure 3), the values remain stable, with the energy sector representing 49% of emissions, followed by the agricultural sector, with 44% (increasing when compared to the 36% registered in 1990), and the waste sector with 7%, (decreasing when compared to the 11% in 1990).
 The Industrial Process and Product Use sector is neglectable in the Azores and only represents about 0.1% of total GHG emissions.

-Figure 3- Azores GHG Emissions Profile by sector in 1990 and 2019.
-According to figure 4, Azores were not far from carbon neutrality back in 1990.
-From 1990 to 2009 there was a growth in GHG emissions, due to the development of this ultra-peripheral region.
-From 2010 until 2014 there was a reduction in emissions, mainly because of the high economic global crisis that hit the Portuguese economy hard.
-It should also be noted that the sink capacity of the (LULUCF sector) is reported constant over the years from 1990 until 2014, in part due to a lack of data from the Azorean government.
-The values above the LULUCF line, represent the net balance emissions.
+Figure 3- Azores GHG Emissions Profile by sector in 1990 and 2020.

+According to figure 4, from 1990 to 2009, there occurred some growth in GHG emissions, seemingly due to the development of this ultra-peripheral region.
+From 2010 until 2014, there was a decline in emissions, largely due to the great global economic crisis that has hit the Portuguese economy.
+It should also be noted that the sink capacity of the (LULUCF sector) is reported as constant over the years, from 1990 until 2014, in part due to a lack of sufficient data from the Azorean government.
+The values above the LULUCF line represent the net balance emissions.